WoNoMute/wonomute.github.io/_interviews/miranda-moen.md

 My thesis is also very useful and important for my other work, as I am an activist and work with equality and diversity in the arts in Norway.
 For example, in [AKKS](http://akks.no/), [KOSO](http://www.koso.no/) and [Balansekunst](http://balansekunstprosjektet.no/).

 {% include image.html
-max-width="750px" file="/assets/interviews/miranda-moen-interview.jpg" alt="From left to right: Miranda Moen and Karolina Jawad during the interview." caption="From left to right: Miranda Moen and Karolina Jawad during the interview." %}
+max-width="100%" file="/assets/interviews/miranda-moen-interview.jpg" alt="From left to right: Miranda Moen and Karolina Jawad during the interview.
+Photo by Anna Xambó." caption="From left to right: Miranda Moen and Karolina Jawad during the interview.
+Photo by Anna Xambó." %}

 ## What advice would you give to women interested in pursuing a career in music technology?